liferay/liferay-frontend-projects/projects/js-themes-toolkit/packages/liferay-theme-tasks/README.md

+> :warning: This project is now deprecated.
+> This tool is deprecated as of Liferay 2024.Q4/7.4 GA129.
+The Liferay Theme Tasks are being deprecated and they will be removed in the future.
+The feature is based in Gulp 4 which is also deprecated.
+Customers are encouraged to use third party tooling to substitute it.

+---

 # Liferay Theme Tasks [![Build Status](https://travis-ci.org/liferay/liferay-theme-tasks.svg?branch=master)](https://travis-ci.org/liferay/liferay-theme-tasks)

 > The liferay-theme-tasks module is intended for use with the yeoman generator for [Liferay themes](https://github.com/liferay/generator-liferay-theme).